dsrg-uoft/hottub/README.md

 * -XX:HotTubReinitSkip       : TODO add me
 * -XX:+ProfileIntComp        : enable profiling of interpretered, and compiled (jitted + native) code
 * -XX:+ProfileIntCompJitOnly : only profile jitted code; native time included in interpreted time, rather than compiled time
+* -DPrintClassLoading=true   : (property) on thread exit output class loading statistics for the thread

 ## Interpreter, Compiled/Jit, Native code profiling
 With the exception of blocking compiled time (e.g. if Java is run with the `-comp` or `-XX:+CompileTheWorld` flag),